 What are guaranteed hours?

-Offering guaranteed hours to your nanny may seem like the same as offering a salary but there is a significant difference.
+Offering guaranteed hours to your nanny may seem the same as offering a salary but there is a significant difference.

 A salary is a pre-set, flat amount paid to your employee regardless of hours worked in a week.
 Your nanny would make the same amount of money whether they worked 30 hours or 50 hours.
 This, of course, is against the law as a nanny needs to be paid overtime for hours worked over 40 in a week.

 With guaranteed hours, you would set an hourly rate, an overtime rate, and the typical number of hours you would need your nanny each week.
 For example, you need a nanny for 45 hours a week and would pay $20 an hour with time and a half for overtime.

 Your nanny’s compensation would be $950/week ($20 x 40 regular hours + $30 x 5 OT hours).
 The nanny would be paid this weekly rate as long as they didn’t exceed 45 hours.
 In this example, hours worked over 45 would be paid at time and a half above and beyond the guaranteed compensation.